dani54196/blog-app/README.md

 # Blog App
-Nodejs, MySQL, Docker, Docker-Compose, Sequelize
+Nodejs, MySQL, Docker, Docker-Compose, Sequelize, JsonWebToken

 ## Run
 We can easily run the whole with only a single command: